microsoft/FluidFramework/packages/test/test-utils/api-report/test-utils.api.md

 import { ISummaryTree } from '@fluidframework/protocol-definitions';
 import { ITelemetryBaseEvent } from '@fluidframework/core-interfaces';
 import { ITelemetryBaseLogger } from '@fluidframework/core-interfaces';
-import { ITelemetryGenericEvent } from '@fluidframework/core-interfaces';
+import { ITelemetryGenericEventExt } from '@fluidframework/telemetry-utils';
 import { ITestDriver } from '@fluidframework/test-driver-definitions';
 import { IUrlResolver } from '@fluidframework/driver-definitions';
 import { Loader } from '@fluidframework/container-loader';